VOLUNTEERING – THE RULES

 7. If you have complaints, issues and/or questions about any volunteer’s actions or decisions, please take it up privately with that person.
 Loud complaints in front of patrons about the festival or its staff does not solve the issue, nor does it enhance the reputation of the festival as a laid back, family friendly environment.

-On behalf of the festival staff, we hope that you have a great experience.
+On behalf of the festival’s Board of Directors, we hope that you have a great experience.
 We appreciate your hard work.

 Jean, Scott, Johnny, Gary, & Kevin